On the engineering of higher-order Van Hove singularities in two dimensions: Methods

 Furthermore, we can also readily track the effect of tuning parameters on the low-energy expansion by using $H(\vb{k}^{(0)} + \lambda \, \vb{k}, \vb{t}^{(0)} + \lambda \, \delta \vb{t})$ in place of $H(\vb{k}^{(0)} + \lambda \, \vb{k})$ in the formula above, where $\vb{t}^{(0)}$ is the set of tuning parameters (their chosen, numerical values to be precise).
 The perturbations to $\vb{t}^{(0)}$ will be incorporated through the symbolic vector $\delta\vb{t} = (\delta t_1^{\,}, \delta t_2^{\,}, \cdots)$.
 In the present context, the tuning parameters of interest are the RuO octahedral rotation angle $\theta$ and the nematicity $\Delta_{\text{nem}}^{\,}$.

 In this formulation, the numerical Taylor coefficients at the chosen $(\vb{k}^{(0)}, \theta^{(0)}, \Delta_{\text{nem}}^{(0)})$ will be perturbed by powers of $\delta \theta$, $\delta \Delta_{\text{nem}}^{\,}$.
 We can then compute the Hessian determinant at $(\vb{k}^{(0)}, \theta^{(0)}, \Delta_{\text{nem}}^{(0)})$.
 This will be a polynomial in $\delta \theta$ and $\delta \Delta_{\text{nem}}^{\,}$.
 We set it to zero to solve for $\delta \theta^*$ and $\delta \Delta_{\text{nem}}^{*}$.
-The critical values of the tuning parameters that yield a HOVHs are then given by $\theta^{(\text{c})} \approx \theta^{(0)} + \delta \theta^*$ and $\Delta_{\text{nem}}^{(\text{c})} \approx \Delta_{\text{nem}}^{(0)} + \delta \Delta_{\text{nem}}^*$.
-This process can be repeated a few times to obtain a more accurate value of the tuning parameters that lead to a HOVHs at $\vb{k}^{(0)}$.
+The critical values of the tuning parameters that yield a HOVHS are then given by $\theta^{(\text{c})} \approx \theta^{(0)} + \delta \theta^*$ and $\Delta_{\text{nem}}^{(\text{c})} \approx \Delta_{\text{nem}}^{(0)} + \delta \Delta_{\text{nem}}^*$.
+This process can be repeated a few times to obtain a more accurate value of the tuning parameters that lead to a HOVHS at $\vb{k}^{(0)}$.

-The strategy outlined above works quite well at high-symmetry points like the $\overline{M}$ wherein the location of the critical point remains fixed even as we change the tuning parameters.
-For the SOC gap VHs, we have to adopt a slightly different strategy.
+The strategy outlined above works quite well at high-symmetry points like the $\overline{\mathrm{M}}$ wherein the location of the critical point remains fixed even as we change the tuning parameters.
+For the SOC gap VHS, we have to adopt a slightly different strategy.
 In this case, the location of the critical point $\vb{k}^{(0)}$ changes as we change $\theta$ and $\Delta_{\text{nem}}^{\,}$.
-For $\Delta_{\text{nem}}^{\,}$ in the range of 0\% to 4\%, we find that the Hessian determinant for the critical points in the SOC gap changes sign in the range of $8^{\degree}$ to $ 12^{\degree}$.
+For $\Delta_{\text{nem}}^{\,}$ in the range of 0\% to 2\%, we find that the Hessian determinant for the critical points in the SOC gap changes sign in the range of $7^{\degree}$ to $ 12^{\degree}$.
 So for any given $\Delta_{\text{nem}}^{\,}$, we perform binary search to find the value of $\theta$ at which the Hessian determinant vanishes.
 At any intermediate $\theta$, we have to compute the new location of $\vb{k}^{(0)}$.
-We start at an approximate location and Taylor expand the band to cubic or quartic order.
-This gives a polynomial approximation for $\varepsilon_n^{\,} (\vb{k})$ near $\vb{k}^{(0)}$.
-We can compute the gradient of this, set it to zero and solve the resultant system of simultaneous polynomial equations numerically.
-Choosing the smallest real solution, we can arrive at a more accurate estimate for $\vb{k}^{(0)}$.
-We repeat this a few times to attain convergence and proceed with computing the Hessian determinant at $\vb{k}^{(0)}$.
+To do this, we identify an interval $[\vb{k}^{(\mathrm{low})}, \vb{k}^{(\mathrm{up})}]$ that contains $\vb{k}^{(0)}$ and perform binary search along the line connecting the endpoints of this interval to locate $\vb{k}^{(0)}$ (the point where the directional derivative vanishes in this interval).